 - Students will write and submit a cover letter that explains the context in which the submitted pieces were produced.
-The cover letter should guide faculty scorers to see how the portfolio as a whole showcases the student's best efforts in WOC to date. - Students will sign and submit a Statement of Authenticity, testifying that all submitted pieces are of the student's own creation. - Students will sign and submit an Informed Consent Form, which gives students the opportunity to give the University permission to use selected materials for assessment, research, and scholarly purposes pertaining to WOC in the Integrative Core.
+The cover letter should guide faculty scorers to see how the portfolio as a whole showcases the student's best efforts in written and oral communication to date. - Students will sign and submit a Statement of Authenticity, testifying that all submitted pieces are of the student's own creation. - Students will sign and submit an Informed Consent Form, which gives students the opportunity to give the University permission to use selected materials for assessment, research, and scholarly purposes pertaining to written and oral communication in the Integrative Core.

 No more than two pieces in the portfolio may come from the same class or Foundation area.
 Students typically will be expected to submit work from at least three different types of classes.
-Students may revise work from their IC classes before submitting it to the Second Year WOC Portfolio.
-Stipulations for revising work are described on the Second Year WOC Portfolio website.
+Students may revise work from their IC classes before submitting it to the Second Year Raider Foundations Portfolio.
+Stipulations for revising work are described on the Second Year Raider Foundations Portfolio website.

 Students will select pieces on their own, write the cover letter, and submit the portfolio; this is not to be a requirement attached to any course.
-The Second Year WOC Portfolio is be due by 4 p.m. on the last day of finals each semester.
+The Second Year Raider Foundations Portfolio is be due by 4 p.m. on the last day of finals each semester.
 No late portfolios will be accepted.

-Transfer Students' WOC Portfolio Requirements
+Transfer Students' Raider Foundations Portfolio (RFP) Requirements

-Transfer students who have earned an associate degree from a regionally accredited institution have fulfilled the Written and Oral Communication (WOC) Portfolio requirements.
-At the time of initial matriculation, transfer students who enter the University with 48 or more earned credit hours but not an associate degree are expected to complete the Second Year WOC Portfolio (or equivalent) within one semester at the University of Mount Union.
-Transfer Students who enter the University with 32-47 credit hours are expected to complete the Second Year WOC Portfolio (or equivalent) within two semesters; transfer students who enter the University with 17-31 earned credit hours are expected to complete the Second Year WOC Portfolio (or equivalent) within three semesters; and transfer students who enter the University with 1-16 earned credit hours are expected to complete the Second Year WOC Portfolio (or equivalent) within four semesters at the University of Mount Union.
+Transfer students who have earned an associate degree from a regionally accredited institution have fulfilled the Raider Foundations Portfolio requirements.
+At the time of initial matriculation, transfer students who enter the University with 48 or more earned credit hours but not an associate degree are expected to complete the Second Year Raider Foundations Portfolio (or equivalent) within one semester at the University of Mount Union.
+Transfer Students who enter the University with 32-47 credit hours are expected to complete the Second Year Raider Foundations Portfolio (or equivalent) within two semesters; transfer students who enter the University with 17-31 earned credit hours are expected to complete the Second Year Raider Foundations Portfolio (or equivalent) within three semesters; and transfer students who enter the University with 1-16 earned credit hours are expected to complete the Second Year Raider Foundations Portfolio (or equivalent) within four semesters at the University of Mount Union.
+Transfer students seeking to submit their Second Year RFP before their expected completion date are required to have prior authorization from the Integrative Core Office.
+Any RFP early submission that does not have prior IC Office authorization will not be evaluated.

-Evaluation of the WOC Portfolio
+Evaluation of the Raider Foundations Portfolio (RFP)

-Each portfolio will be read by two faculty members trained to assess students' WOC work using the WOC Rubrics identified on the Second Year WOC Portfolio, available online on the WOC website.
+Each portfolio will be read by two faculty members trained to assess students' written and oral communication work using the RFP Rubrics identified on the Second Year Raider Foundations Portfolio, available online on the RFP website.
 Students will be expected to show a minimum proficiency level of 2 on the rubrics in written communication and in oral communication.
 There are two possible results: